-For several years we have known that damaged or defective DNA (mutations) can change important genes that control cell growth.
+For years we have known that damaged or defective DNA (DNA mutations) can change key genes that control cell growth.
 If these genes are damaged, out-of-control growth may result in cancer.
 Scientists are learning more about how certain genes called oncogenes and tumor suppressor genes control cell growth and how changes in these genes cause normal endometrial cells to become cancer.

-New drugs, combinations of drugs and targeted therapies are being researched for use in women with advanced endometrial cancer.
-The use of adjuvant chemotherapy, with or without radiation is also being studied.
+New drugs, new combinations of drugs, chemotherapy drugs, immunotherapies, and targeted therapies are being researched for use in women with advanced endometrial cancer.
+The use of chemotherapy, with or without radiation after surgery is also being studied.

 Metformin is a drug used to help control blood sugar in people with diabetes.
 Studies have found that diabetic women with endometrial pre-cancer and endometrial cancer who are taking metformin have better outcomes compared to women not on metformin.
 This has led to current clinical trials looking at whether metformin might be used to help prevent endometrial cancer and how it might to help treat women with advanced cancer.
 It might even be a useful treatment option for women who still want to become pregnant.